poly-zero/polyzero/README.md

 # OpenSource Contributions

 PolyZero is a passion project built by a group of volunteers.
 It's far from perfect and needs the involvement of others to survive.
-If you're interested in becoming a contributor, reach out to the team at [contact@polyzero.org](contact@polyzero.org).
+If you're interested in becoming a contributor, grab an open issue, fix it and submit a Pull Request.
+If you have something in mind that's not in the Issues list, please reach out to the team at [contact@polyzero.org](contact@polyzero.org).

 # Contact